synthesize

 Synthesize text into audio.
-The router picks the best TTS provider for your (language, vertical, optimizeFor) and fails over automatically.
+The router picks the best TTS provider for your (language, region, optimizeFor) and fails over automatically.

 const result = await speko.synthesize('Hello world', {